bhaveshpraveen/YFetcher/README.md

   - filtering: Videos can be searched using their title and description.
 Partial matching is supported, thanks to Elastic Search
   - sorting: based on `published_at` attribute of the video.

+### Tech Used

+DB: PostgreSQL, Elastic Search

+API Server: Django, Django Rest Framework

+### Instructions

+- Navigation to the root of the project where docker-compose.yml file is present.
+- Add data in the .env file

+- run `docker-compose up -d`

 ### **Usage**